mir-group/BRAVE/README.md

 | [WIEN2k](https://susi.theochem.tuwien.ac.at/)         | **lapw1**       | r      | 'lapw-out'      | 'case.output1up', 'case.output1dn'                         |
 | [BoltzTraP](https://goo.gl/atsFQ8)                    | **BoltzTraP**   | w      | 'boltztrap-in'  | 'case.def', 'case.intrans', 'case.struct', 'case.energyso' |

-## Warning
+## Notes on Fermi level

+* For insulators, use method calc_efermi of class Energy to set the Fermi level to the middle of the band gap.
+For metals, do not use this method as the correct Fermi level was already read from the DFT output files.

-When reading fileformats 'epa-out' and 'boltztrap-dos', the energy scale is shifted to set the Fermi level to zero.
+* When reading fileformats 'epa-out', 'boltztrap-dos', and 'boltztrap-out', the energy scale is shifted to set the Fermi level to zero.
 Hopefully this brings more convenience than confusion.

-## Some remarks on different codes
+## Notes on different codes

 [Quantum Espresso](https://www.quantum-espresso.org/)